Dark Tourism : My Fascination with Cemeteries

 Our national hero, Dr. Jose Rizal was secretly interred here by the Spaniards after his execution in Bagumbayan in December 30, 1896.
 It is also the final resting place of the three Filipino martyr priests, Mario Gomez, Jose Burgos and Jacinto Zamora (GOMBURZA), who were executed by the Spaniards in 1872 for their participation in an uprising against Spain.

-This visit is part of our Paco Park and Cemetery weekend early this year.
+This visit is part of our Paco Park and Cemetery weekend in 2011.
 Click here to read more.

 Location: Catarman, Camiguin